JinlinYY/HER2-Pre/README.md

 `main-split-her2.py`: This script trains, validates, and tests a model for HER2 category prediction using both the PUMC and Longfu datasets.

 `main-ln-split.py`: This script trains, validates, and tests a model for predicting lymph node categories in HER2-positive cases using both the PUMC and Longfu datasets.

+`Labelme-range.py`: This script performs the expansion of tumor-marked regions.
+It is used to extend the boundaries of regions marked as tumors.

+`ROI.py`: This script is used for extracting regions of interest (ROIs) that represent the tumor-marked areas from images.